Back to blog

 What are some alternatives to Chrome, Firefox or HtmlUnit headless browsers?

-Web scraping SERPs with cURL and terminal tutorial.
+Web scraping SERPs with cURL and terminal tutorial

 Alternative Google SERP Scraping Techniques - Terminal and cURL [VIDEO]

 Google has become a gateway to easily-accessible information.
-And one of the best ways to make use of Google’s limitless knowledge is web scraping.
+And one of the best ways to make use of Google’s limitless knowledge is data scraping.
 We’ve just released a detailed blog post about scraping Google SERPs with Python, where we cover lots of useful info, including the technical part.
 So before you dive into this tutorial – check it out.
 But what if Python is not exactly your forte?
 This blog post will show you how to scrape SERPs using a simpler method.
 One that doesn't require much tech knowledge or downloading loads of applications and software.
 So, what do you know about web scraping with cURL and Terminal?

 Mariam Nakani